Seaward Eagle

-The Seaward Eagle, sometimes called the Seaward Eagle 32, is an American sailboat that was designed by Nick Hake as a cruiser and first built in 1996.
+The Seaward Eagle, sometimes called the Seaward Eagle 32, is a recreational keelboat designed by Nick Hake and first built in 1996.

 Production

 The design was built by Hake Yachts in the United States, starting in 1996, but it is now out of production.

 Design

-The Seaward Eagle is a recreational keelboat, built predominantly of fiberglass.
+The Seaward Eagle is built predominantly of fiberglass.
 It has a fractional sloop rig, a plumb stem, a vertical transom, an internally mounted spade-type rudder controlled by a wheel and a fixed wing keel or optional lifting keel, powered by an electric winch.
 It displaces 7700 lb and carries 3000 lb of ballast with the wing keel and 2500 lb of ballast with the lifting keel.

 The wing keel-equipped version of the boat has a draft of 3.50 ft, while the lifting keel-equipped version has a draft of 6.5 ft with the keel extended and 1.67 ft with it retracted, allowing operation in shallow water.

 The boat is fitted with an inboard engine for docking and maneuvering.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, an U-shaped settee around a drop-down table in the main cabin and an aft cabin with a double berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is U-shaped and is equipped with a two-burner stove, icebox and a double sink.
 The head is located just aft of the bow cabin on the port side.

 The design has a hull speed of 7.41 kn.